 Visitors walk, cycle and drive around the region, due to its mountainous terrain and natural beauty, so how it is done, is up to the individual or group.
-The Tourist Information Centre should be visited before plans are made, as the staff are helpful, friendly and professional.
+The Tourist Information Centre (Visit Gabrovo) should be visited before plans are made, as the staff are helpful, friendly and professional.
 Near to the TIC and also centrally positioned is The Church of the Assumption, which is a masterpiece of Bulgarian National Revival Architecture.
 In the same park area is the Chapel of St Petka Gabrovska who is the spiritual patron of the town.

 Nearby is Dechkoves House, which is a stunning looking traditional building, which was the town hall and is now a museum, which holds many artefacts from the history of the region and Bulgaria itself.
 One item of particular interest is the kebab roaster, which was actually powered by water?

 Close by is the early 19th Century Clock Tower, which is situated where the original town market was held and is now an important cultural monument.